 The copyright year on the thesis title page is the same year your degree is issued.
 For example, if you are graduating in February 2014 but submit your thesis to the Institute Archives and Special Collections during the fall of 2013, your copyright date will be 2014.

 The student is authorized to post electronic versions of the student’s own thesis, in whole or in part, on the internet.
-When copyright is held by the Institute, students and third parties should contact the MIT Technology Licensing Office (617-253-6966, firstname.lastname@example.org) to obtain permission to reuse thesis content in other publications.
+When copyright is held by the Institute, students and third parties should contact the firstname.lastname@example.org to obtain permission to reuse thesis content in other publications.

-The two offices authorized to temporarily restrict access to theses are the Dean for Graduate Students (for government restrictions, privacy and security) and Technology Licensing Office (for patent claims).
+The two offices authorized to temporarily restrict access to theses are the Office of Graduate Education (for government restrictions, privacy and security) and Technology Licensing Office (for patent claims).
 A request for a hold should be directed to the appropriate office.
 See the Specifications for Thesis Preparation for contact information.

 There is currently no policy on removing theses from public view after degrees are granted.
 Thesis publication online is considered part of the process of completion of the MIT degree.
 Each thesis is part of the legal and scholarly record of work completed at MIT, and neither the paper copy nor the electronic copy can be removed from public viewing.